piccolomo/plotext/docs/source/settings.rst

 Plot Settings
 =============

-Pages in this section cover how to configure the appearance of a plot — axis labels, ruler behaviour, and frame axes.
+Pages in this section cover how to configure a plot — axis labels, ruler behaviour, frame axes, size, and subplot layout.
 Each topic lives in its own page:

 .. toctree::
    :maxdepth: 1